HogRoast/TVS/README.md

 Python 3.5.2+

 ## Setup
-This server is configured out of the box to connect to a default test exchange 'TestEx', this is an implementation of the base_gateway class that simply directs all requests to read or modify data to a flat file 'test_exchange.dat'.
+This server is configured out of the box to connect to a default test exchange 'TestEx', this is an implementation of the base_gateway class that simply directs all requests to read or modify data in the flat file 'swagger_server/test/test_exchange.dat'.

 Also, included in this package is a nascent implementation of a Binance Gateway, currently (12th Sep 2018) this implementation allows for the creation and retrieval of orders and not much else.
-To achieve this you will need to do a couple of things...
+To enable this gateway you will need to do a few things...

 1. Modify the ecnMap within gateway_factory.py module; uncomment the 'Binance' entry in the map and comment out the 'TestEx' entry.